bushblade/Bulma-Vue-blog-app/README.md

 ### to do next

-* dynamic field inputs
-  * transitions
+* preview for new blog